hb9kns/webforms/README.md

 or something else in future versions.
 All fields are separated by TAB which therefore is forbidden as content of any field.
 Lines beginning with `#` (comments) or any unknown character are ignored.
 Empty lines are ignored as well.
-The first line starting with `*` is the table header, but its next field is ignored, as it always is the index number;
+The first line starting with `*` is the table header;
 any additional line starting with `*` is completely ignored.

-In case of record files, the first comment (without the `#` character) is used as a page title for rendering.
+Index fields must be unique, and this is enforced by the script: any duplicate entry may be deleted and only one retained.

 #### example base/index file